AshknMrd/moradi2024cnnFLtransformer/README.md

 └── nnUNet_results/
 ```

-where the `dataset.json` is used for the nnUNet experiments and is
+The `dataset.json` file is used for the nnUNet experiments and is:

 ```json
 {
     "channel_names": {